High-Risk Non-Melanoma Skin Cancer Clinic

 Specialty care for patients at high risk for skin cancer

-The OHSU Skin Clinic for Transplant Recipients provides comprehensive and coordinated care for patients at high risk for skin cancer.
-This includes solid organ transplant recipients, patients on long-term immunosuppression, and other patients with an increased risk of skin cancer, such as those with a genetic predisposition to skin cancer.
-Care within the clinic is provided by a medical and surgical dermatologist with a focus on patient education, skin cancer prevention, and timely recognition and treatment of skin cancers.
-Our transplant clinic team collaborates with other providers providing care (primary care, transplant, and general dermatology) to achieve the highest quality individualized care.
+The High-Risk Non-Melanoma Skin Cancer Clinic provides comprehensive and coordinated care for patients at high risk for skin cancer.
+This includes solid organ and bone marrow transplant recipients, patients on long-term immunosuppression, and other patients with an increased risk of skin cancer, such as those with a genetic predisposition to skin cancer and iatrogenicallly/drug-induced immunosuppression for inflammatory disorders.
+A medical and a surgical dermatologist provide clinical care that focuses on patient education, skin cancer prevention, and timely recognition and treatment of skin cancers.
+Our high-risk skin cancer team collaborates with other providers (primary care, transplant, general dermatology, among others) to achieve the highest quality individualized care.

 Caring for those at greatest risk of skin cancer: emphasizing prevention and optimizing treatment

 This specialty clinic has two primary goals:

 - To minimize the risk of skin cancer in high-risk patients through education and preventative care.